Sheikh Faisal Bin Qassim Al Thani Museum: Islamic art

 There are eight designated halls displaying Islamic artworks.
 Included in this category is a hall for Islamic textiles, a hall for Islamic manuscripts, a hall for Islamic paintings and a hall showcasing verses of the Qur'an.

 Vehicles

 Several types of vehicles from varying periods are displayed in a number of halls.
 Automobiles dating from 1885 onward are displayed, as well as former automobiles used by government officials.
 Furthermore, a number of different motorcycles and bicycles are showcased.

+Car museum

+An additional car museum was opened in 2022 containing 300 classic, sport, and vintage vehicles ranging from the early 1900s to the modern times, displaying the evolution of cars over their 120 years of history.

+Vintage Sports Car exhibition

+In 2023 the museum collaborated with the City Center Doha Mall and showcased 11 cars from the collection.

 Coins and currency

-The coins and currency halls put on display ancient currencies, silver and gold coins used during and before the emergence of Islam in the Middle East, and contemporary currencies of several countries.
+The coins and currency halls put on display ancient currencies, silver and gold coins used during and before the emergence of Islam in the Middle East, and contemporary currencies of many countries.

 Qatari heritage

 Traditional Qatari artifacts in the museum vary widely in theme, ranging from pearling equipment, dhows, and Bedouin handicraft.

+Azerbaijani exhibition

+The "Azerbaijan: Crafting a Cultural Network along the Silk Road" exhibition consists of a display of items representing Azerbaijan's local heritage, including traditional carpets, dresses, musical instruments, bowls and Arab mashrabiya, hoping to give visitors a chance to learn more about Azerbaijan's history.

+Georgian exhibition

+Made to show of the history of Georgia, the exhibition displays various rugs, coins and artifacts, as well as the Mandili, a traditional headscarf.
+Georgian cotton and silk textile inspired stained glass paintings reflecting the 18th, 19th and 20th century are also available for visitors to see alongside a specially for the exhibit made replica of the King's Clothes.

+The Majlis - Cultures in Dialogue

+This touring exhibit, which was part of a larger project, was intended to connect people, beliefs and cultures through the availability of dialogues that are respectful yet incisive and included approximately 50 objects.
+It began its 2-year European tour in September 2018 with its first stop in Valletta, Malta.
+The exhibit then moved to the Unesco Headquarters in Paris from November until December.
+Then it went on to the Institut du Monde Arabe also in Paris and to the Weltmuseum in Austria.
+In January 2021, the exhibit opened at its fifth location, the National Archaeological Museum in Madrid, followed by the sixth and final stop at the Palace of Charles V in Granada, Spain.